- Your State

 Charter schools are tuition-free public schools that are allowed the freedom to innovate while being held accountable for student achievement.
 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a language immersion program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.

 Magnet schools are free public schools that allow kids to focus on specific themes, like science or the performing arts.
-Kentucky has several magnet schools spread throughout the state.
+Kentucky has several magnet schools spread throughout the state, including several in Fayette County Public Schools and Jefferson County Public Schools.
 Fayette County Public Schools, for instance, describes how it has magnet schools with these focuses: “Biomedical sciences (Frederick Douglass High School), International Baccalaureate Diploma Programme (Tates Creek High School), traditional programs (LTMS), individually prescribed education (Dixie), Spanish immersion (Maxwell and Bryan Station middle and high); and science, technology, engineering, arts, and math (STEAM Academy).”
 If you live near a magnet school with a theme your child is interested in, this could be a great choice for you.

 For additional information about school choices in Kentucky, visit these resources:

-Kentucky celebrated National School Choice Week 2020 with a record-breaking 883 events and activities across the state.
+Kentucky celebrated National School Choice Week 2021 with 576 virtual events and activities across the state.
 Click the button below to learn more about school choice in Kentucky.

 "Shining a spotlight on effective educational options for every child"